 Service discovery already provided by many scheduling systems

 Many large-scale deployment systems, such as Kubernetes, have service discovery systems built in.
-If you're running Pulsar on such a system, you may not need to provide your own service discovery mechanism.
+If you run Pulsar on such a system, you may not need to provide your own service discovery mechanism.

 Service discovery setup

-The service discovery mechanism included with Pulsar maintains a list of active brokers, stored in ZooKeeper, and supports lookup using HTTP and also Pulsar's binary protocol.
+The service discovery mechanism that included with Pulsar maintains a list of active brokers, which stored in ZooKeeper, and supports lookup using HTTP and also the binary protocol of Pulsar.

-To get started setting up Pulsar's built-in service discovery, you need to change a few parameters in the
+To get started setting up the built-in service of discovery of Pulsar, you need to change a few parameters in the

 conf/discovery.conf configuration file.
 Set the

-zookeeperServers parameter to the cluster's ZooKeeper quorum connection string and the
+zookeeperServers parameter to the ZooKeeper quorum connection string of the cluster and the

 configurationStoreServers setting to the configuration